JMencius/Arrow/longbow_testing/scripts/README.md

 # Repeat our results
-To repeat our results, please install the forementioned conda environment and download the data we share, then run
+To repeat our results, please install the aforementioned conda environment and download the data we share, then run
 ```bash
 bash ./run_all.sh;
 ```